Port wine: White port

-White port is made from white grapes, such as Malvasia Fina, Donzelinho, Gouveio, Codega and Rabigato, and can be made in a wide variety of styles, although until recently few shippers have produced anything other than a standard product.
-Ordinary white ports make an excellent basis for a cocktail while those of greater age are best served chilled on their own.
-Sweet white port and tonic water are commonly consumed drinks in the Porto region.
-There is a range of styles of white port, from dry to very sweet.
-Taylor introduced Chip Dry, a new style of white apéritif Port, in 1934.
+White port is made from white grapes, such as Malvasia Fina, Donzelinho, Gouveio, Codega and Rabigato, Taylor introduced Chip Dry, a new style of white apéritif Port, in 1934.
 Made from traditional white grape varieties, it is fermented for longer than usual to give it a crisp dry finish.
-Lágrima, which means "tears", is the name for the sweetest style of white Port.
-In addition to this type of wine, there is the White Port Colheita, which is obtained from a single harvest and ages in huge tanks acquiring a straw colour has mature and elegant aromas and flavours, featuring fruity and wooden notes, and the White Port with an indication of age, which is an elegant, full-bodied and rich Port, obtained from the blend of different wines with the same average age.
-When white ports are matured in wood for long periods, the color darkens, eventually reaching a point where it can be hard to discern (from appearance alone) whether the original wine was red or white.

 Late bottled vintage

-Late bottled vintage (often referred to simply as LBV) was originally wine that had been destined for bottling as vintage port, but because of lack of demand was left in the barrel for longer than had been planned.
+Late bottled vintage (often referred to simply as LBV) was originally wine that had been destined for bottling as vintage port, but due to lack of demand was left in the barrel for longer than had been planned.
 Over time it has become two distinct styles of wine, both of them bottled between four and six years after the vintage, but one style is fined and filtered before bottling, while the other is not.

 The accidental origin of late bottled vintage has led to more than one company claiming its invention.
 The earliest known reference to a style of port with this name in a merchant's list is to be found in The Wine Society's catalogue from 1964, which includes Fonseca's Quinta Milieu 1958, bottled in the UK, also in 1964.
 By the 1962 vintage, LBV was being produced in Portugal and bottled as LBV.

 LBV is intended to provide some of the experience of drinking a vintage port but without the need for lengthy bottle ageing.
 To a limited extent, it succeeds, as the extra years of oxidative ageing in the barrel does mature the wine more quickly.